bengladwell/reword/README.md

 # Reword
-## An experiment in React and Redux
+## An experiment with React, Redux, and more

 To build:
 `gulp`

+Dev server:
+`gulp serve`

 To deploy:
 `divshot push`